tom-nook/toulbox/posts/what-is-devsecops.md

 ### II.
 Parts of the (CD) Security Pipeline

-#### II.a Zip files for Elastic Beanstalk with the unique tag for versioning - Q.A.
+#### II.a Zip files for Elastic Beanstalk with the unique tag for versioning - QA.

 We create a *.zip* archive for Elastic Beanstalk, which has specific requirements such as having the `Dockerfile` and `main.go`/main file of the programming language within the **.zip**.